 Several factors are said to account for this: Christmas lights come in large quantities for a relatively cheap price; homeowners get bored with their cookie-cutter home fronts; and some people are simply attention-seekers, with Christmas lights and similar decor requiring little skill to display.

-Of course, we cannot discount financial incentives.
-This month, ABC will debut a new TV series, “The Great Christmas Light Fight,” with a total of $250,000 in prizes over three episodes.
+Of course, we cannot discount financial incentives, such as the total of $250,000 in prizes offered by the ABC TV series “The Great Christmas Light Fight.”
 That kind of moolah can fuel a family’s holiday madness for years to come.